IDCI-Consulting/ExtraFormBundle/Resources/doc/configuration_builder.md

             options: ~
 ```

-In this example, "identity_form" became the ExtraFormConfigurator identifier.
+In this example, "identity_form" became the ConfigurationBuilder identifier.

 **use case**:
 It can be use to replace the default FormType behavior, but instead of added fields